jobilla/entity/readme.md

 }
 ```

 However, this is quite verbose.
-Instead, an `@Type` decorator is provided for nested decoding:
+To simplify your codebase, `@Type` decorator is provided for nested decoding:

 ```typescript
 class User extends Entity {